 is Professor in Publishing at SFU, where he directs the Public Knowledge Project, which conducts research and develops open source scholarly publishing software.
 He is also Khosla Family Professor of Education and Director of the Program in Science, Technology, and Society at Stanford University.
 A member of the Royal Society of Canada, his books include The Empire of Words: The Reign of the OED (Princeton, 1994); Learning to Divide the World: Education at Empire’s End (Minnesota, 1998); Technologies of Knowing (Beacon 2000); and The Access Principle: The Case for Open Access to Research and Scholarship (MIT Press, 2006).

-holds a PhD In Italian Studies from the University of Pennsylvania, and teaches Italian language and literature at her alma mater and at Temple University.
+holds a PhD in Italian Studies from the University of Pennsylvania, and has taught Italian language and culture at her alma mater and at Temple University.
+She is currently designing the Italian program and teaching Italian Studies at Coastal Carolina University.
 Elisa’s research interests include Renaissance and Baroque Italian literature, visual studies, and women’s cultural production.
-Her articles reveal women’s contributions to literature and cinema and focus in particular on Venetian figures such as Arcangela Tarabotti and Luisa Zille.
+Her articles reveal women’s contributions to literature and cinema and focus in particular on Venetian figures such as Arcangela Tarabotti and Luisa Zille

 is a Web and Data Services developer with Simon Fraser University's Bennett Library, where he works on open-source software to archive and preserve open-access publications.
 He started working in digital publishing and web software with the Internet Shakespeare Editions in 2004, while persuing his undergraduate degree in computer science and mathematics.
 He is a member of the advisory board of the Digital Renaissance Editions, and continues to volunteer his time with the ISE.
 He is a lover of classical music and jazz, and sometimes wonders if music even exists after Mel Tormé.